How to Improve English Listening Skills

-Working on English listening skills is the most common problem-area for English learners – it’s not something you can just learn.
-Often times, students might have a high level of grammar and writing skills, but when it comes to English listening skills or speaking skills it’s a whole new story.
+Working on English listening skills is the most common problem for English learners – it’s not something you can just learn.
+Oftentimes, students might have a high level of grammar and writing skills, but it’s a whole new story when it comes to English listening or speaking skills.
 The first thing to remember is that improving English listening skills is difficult for most students- if you’re feeling emotionally overwhelmed, you’re not alone.
 And there are also things you can do to improve the situation.
-Read our tips below and use them to create study plan that’s suitable for you.
+Read our tips below and use them to create a study plan that’s suitable for you.

 1. Develop your conversation and functional language skills

-The first step to improve your listening skills is to make sure that you have the necessary vocabulary to follow, or participate in conversations.
+The first step to improving your listening skills is ensuring you have the vocabulary to follow or participate in conversations.
 If the language is not familiar, your challenge with listening may be due to a lack of vocabulary or familiarity with the language.
-The best way to improve this is by looking for books, videos, articles or courses which focus on improving language fluency and functional language.
-Functional language refers to areas of English that are used to perform a specific functions in different day-to-day situations.
-This could include anything like introducing yourself, speaking about the weather, ordering in a restaurant, giving opinions, making suggestions, explaining rules, complaining etc.
+The best way to improve this is by looking for books, videos, articles or courses focusing on improving fluency and functional language.
+Functional language refers to areas of English used to perform specific functions in different day-to-day situations.
+This could include introducing yourself, speaking about the weather, ordering in a restaurant, giving opinions, making suggestions, explaining rules, complaining, etc.

-This tasks involves passive listening, and is ideal as one of the first steps when learning English.
-Doing this will help you understand the sounds of the language better, and therefore improve your listening skills.
+This task involves passive listening and is ideal as one of the first steps when learning English.
+Doing this will help you understand the sounds of the language better and, therefore, improve your listening skills.
 You will understand the difference between how the phrases are written and how they are pronounced.
-Apart from that, you can practice repeating the language to make sure that you can also produce the language accurately.
-This is a vital step before being able to move on to more challenging tasks.
+Apart from that, you can practice repeating the language to ensure you can also produce the language accurately.
+This is a vital step before moving on to more challenging tasks.

 3. Practice active English listening skills

-Passive listening refers to listening mainly for exposure to the language, but involves no action on your part.
+Passive listening refers to listening mainly for exposure to the language but involves no action on your part.
 As mentioned in point two above, this is useful to gain familiarity with the language.
-Once step one and two are done, it’s time to move onto active listening, which is when the real learning occurs.
-Active listening refers to when you are fully concentrated on what is being said.
-So to improve your English listening skills in this way, give yourself a task to do while you watch the movie (make a list of common phrases or topic-words).
+Once steps one and two are done, it’s time to move on to active listening, which is when the real learning occurs.
+Active listening is when you are fully concentrated on what is being said.
+So, to improve your English listening skills in this way, give yourself a task to do while you watch the movie (make a list of common phrases or topic words).

 How can that be done?
 Here are some examples:

-- If you studied adjectives, listen to songs in English and write down all the adjectives you can here.
+- If you studied adjectives, listen to songs in English and write down all the adjectives you can hear.

-- If you’re studying past tense verbs, do the same with songs or movies.
+- If studying past tense verbs, do the same with songs or movies.

-- If you’re learning English related to law, study some useful phrases and watch some law TV shows and make a list of all phrases.
-To be more effective this can be segregated for different areas, for example, in internal meetings, in discussions with clients, in court.
+- If you’re learning law-related English, study some useful phrases, watch some law TV shows and list all the phrases.
+To be more effective, this can be segregated into different areas, for example, in internal meetings, discussions with clients, and court.

-Reach out to other people in your situation, who are also learning and studying and practice together.
-It’s completely fine if you make mistakes, that’s the first step in learning.
-Even if your friend is the same level, this is still useful for you because you are practicing saying the phrases and reacting to responses.
+Reach out to other people in your situation who are also learning, studying and practising together.
+It’s completely fine if you make mistakes; that’s the first step in learning.
+Even if your friend is on the same level, this is still useful because you practise saying the phrases and reacting to responses.
 It will increase your fluency, confidence and quickness with English listening skills.

-After you have studied and learnt some phrases in a controlled environment, like in English classes and through the steps mentioned above, it’s time to listen to a real conversation.
-This way, you can try to notice how the things you learnt in your studies take place in real life.
+After studying and learning some phrases in a controlled environment, like in English classes and through the steps mentioned above, it’s time to listen to a real conversation.
+This way, you can try to notice how the things you learn in your studies occur in real life.
 Trying to follow a real conversation between native speakers is the best challenge to improve your English listening skills.

-Rather than just listening to someone’s conversation, take it a step further and join it.
-Try to find conversation groups that are purposely organised by English learners to develop English listening skills.
-When you’re talking to people, you listen more carefully, and you think about how you’re going to reply.
-Put yourself in situations where you have to practice all the phrases and functional language you’ve learnt.
-Find a job or hobby that pushes you to use your English listening skills on a daily basis, like interacting with shop assistants, a receptionists, or in restaurants.
+Rather than just listening to someone’s conversation, join it a step further.
+Try to find conversation groups purposely organised by English learners to develop English listening skills.
+When talking to people, you listen more carefully and think about how you will reply.
+Put yourself in situations where you must practice all the phrases and functional language you’ve learned.
+Find a job or hobby that pushes you to use your English listening skills daily, like interacting with shop assistants, receptionists, or in restaurants.